jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) All references in any enactment, regulation, rule, order, deed, agreement, instrument, notice, or other document to the Commissioner of Taxes or to the Commissioner of Stamp Duties shall, unless the context otherwise requires, be deemed to be references to the Commissioner of Inland Revenue.
 (4) All references in any enactment, regulation, rule, order, deed, agreement, instrument, notice, or other document to the Deputy Commissioner of Stamp Duties or to the Second Deputy Commissioner of Taxes shall, unless the context otherwise requires, be deemed to be references to an officer of the Department.
 (5) All references in any enactment, regulation, rule, order, deed, agreement, instrument, notice, or other document to the Chief Deputy Commissioner of Inland Revenue shall, unless the context otherwise requires, be deemed to be references to an officer of the Department.
-(6) All references in any enactment, regulation, rule, order, agreement, instrument, notice, or other document to— shall, unless the context otherwise requires, be deemed to be references to an officer of the Department.
+(6) All references in any enactment, regulation, rule, order, agreement, instrument, notice, or other document to—shall, unless the context otherwise requires, be deemed to be references to an officer of the Department.
   (a) a Superintendent appointed under section 3 of the Land and Income Tax Amendment Act 1944; or (b) a District Commissioner of Taxes; or
   (c) an Assistant Commissioner of Stamp Duties; or